emerichunter/emerichunter.github.io/_drafts/2018-01-11-your-filename.md

 ### Enters the Savior

 Some time ago, I made this tool and today I will just blog briefly about it.
 Because sometimes, this kind of things can help.
 Depending on the context.
-If you are poor, you have nothing and no one is there to help you or provide you with any tool, this tool is for you.
+If you are poor, you have nothing and no one is there to help you or provide you with any tool, this might save your life... or save you from a lot of trouble at the very least.

+link to git